Ambrozy/weather-widget/readme.md

     - Navigate the app using a keyboard (left-right scrolling for hourly forecast, up-down scrolling for 10-day forecast).
     - Scroll area covers entire content, not just scrollbar.
+    - Using of contrast colors.
 4. **API limitation**.
-    - free plan of accuweather API allow only 50 calls/day
+    - free plan of accuweather API allows
+      - 50 calls per day
+      - request no more than recent 12 hours forecast
+      - request no more than recent 5 days forecast

+      It's enough for the demo, but not for the real application

 ### Library and tool selection:

-Use the minimum number of required libraries since the project is small in terms of functionality.
+Use the minimum number of required libraries for flexible and easy development.

 - **Main stack**:
     - `typescript` to make the project easier to write and maintain.
-    - `css` — no additional preprocessors since there is minimal styling.
+    - Use `styled-components` for styling, which solves several problems: style encapsulation for each component, conditional styling, auto prefixes, and theme switching based on the time of day.
     - Use `react` for rendering optimization and development convenience, as originally in the project.
 There’s no point in changing the main framework because there would be no significant performance gain for such a simple app, and maintainability would suffer due to a rarer library being used.